Airlines & Aviation

-Emirates Airline is one of several airlines plying the Bangkok – Hong Kong route.
-The airline’s business class offers a more comfortable seating and a much lower staff to passenger ratio.
-There is also a pre-departure business class lounge.
+Emirates is one of several airlines plying the Bangkok – Hong Kong route.
+Emirates business class offers lie-flat seating, better food, and a lower staff to passenger ratio.
+There is also a pre-departure business class lounge at Suvarnabhumi AIrport.
 Is it worth the extra price?

 After spending four weeks wintering in Thailand, it was time for me to migrate back to my home in Hong Kong.